Security Advisory: Linux kernel vulnerabilities that allow a local user to gain root through page-cache changes

 The exact conditions are slightly different for each CVE, but in general, an attacker has opportunity when:

-- The Linux operating system has not been updated to a version that contains the fixes from the OS vendor.
-For the most up-to-date information on which exact Linux package version contains the fix, please always check your Linux vendor’s security advisory (Debian, Ubuntu, Red Hat, etc.).
+• The server is running a Linux version that has not yet been updated with fixes from the OS vendor.
+For the most up-to-date information on which package version contains the fix, always check your Linux vendor’s security advisory (Debian, Ubuntu, Red Hat, and others).

-- The server allows certain Linux features (like containers or networking modules) that some of these exploits need.
+• The server allows certain Linux features (for example containers or networking modules) that some of these exploits need.

 Why one advisory instead of one per CVE

-Linux operating system security work in this area is moving fast.
-Fixes for one CVE can interact with nearby code and reveal further problems, which then get their own CVE.
-A new advisory could give the wrong impression that everything is resolved as soon as the first CVE is patched and will not introduce any materially new information.
+Linux security work in this area is moving quickly.
+Fixes for one CVE can interact with nearby code and reveal further problems, which may then receive their own CVEs.
+Publishing a new advisory for each issue could create the wrong impression that everything is resolved as soon as the first CVE is patched and would not add materially new information.

 This advisory is a living document.
 NetApp Instaclustr will:

-- Add a new row to the table below per new CVE as they appear and NetApp Instaclustr confirms the CVE belong to this group.
+• Add a new row to the table below per new CVE as they appear and NetApp Instaclustr confirms the CVE belongs to this group.

-For the most up-to-date information on which exact Linux package version contains the fix, please always check your Linux vendor’s security advisory (Debian, Ubuntu, Red Hat, etc.).
-This advisory tells you what NetApp Instaclustr is doing to mitigate the related CVEs and what we recommend you do.
+For the most up-to-date information on which Linux package version contains the fix, always check your Linux vendor’s security advisory (Debian, Ubuntu, Red Hat, and others).
+This advisory explains what NetApp Instaclustr is doing to mitigate these related CVEs and what we recommend you do.

 Known CVEs in this group